 In general, we recommend side-by-side configurations more often for our larger mounts.
 However, the Mach1GTO can handle a pair of smaller instruments in a side-by-side configuration.
 A nice pairing for a versatile visual setup might be a small wide field refractor along with a smaller-sized Maksutov Cassegrain for high-power viewing.
-We never recommend using a side-by-side mounting as a guidescope / imaging scope setup due to the possibility of differential flexure.
+We never recommend using a side-by-side mounting as a guidescope/imaging scope setup due to the possibility of differential flexure.

-13" and 16" Side-by-Side D Series Plates (SBD13SS & SBD16SS)
+13" and 16" Side-by-Side D-style Plates (SBD13SS & SBD16SS)

-These plates will fit into any of the three D series compatible plates listed above and will accept either the DOVELM2 or the DOVELM162 as the instrument saddle plates for each scope.
+These plates will fit into any D-style compatible plates and will accept the DOVELM2, the DOVEDV10 or the DOVELM162 as the instrument saddle plates for each scope.
 The 13" plate allows optical axes to be placed on 9.5" (250 mm) centers, and the 16" plate allows instruments on 12.5" (318 mm) optical centers.